anondev1993/empires/README.md

 The Empire does not only augment the resource production of the Realms member, it also increases the protection for these Realms using two mechanics: the bounty and the enemy of the Empire.

 **Bounty:** a bounty can be placed by the emperor on any Realm which isn’t part of the Empire.
 An outsider Realm can then claim the bounty by performing a successful attack on this targeted Realm, via the Empire contract.
 The bounty is transferred to this “mercenary” in the event of a winning outcome.
 This strategy allows the Empire to increase its reach of the Realms territory: in case the Empire wants to attack an enemy located far across the land, the Emperor could simply issue a bounty on this enemy and wait for other Realms to handle the hard work for him.
+Again, multi-call is used in order to allow a single transaction to both approve the Realm transfer and perform the attack on the enemy Realm.

 **Enemy of the Empire:** a Realm can be added as “Enemy of the Empire” by the Emperor in the event that this Realm attacked a Realm which is part of the Empire.
 In order to verify that this enemy as indeed attacked the Empire, the Emperor must provide the following values to the `add_enemy_empire` function: